-Results:

-LTAS analysis reviewed statistically significant changes for Total SPL (p < 0.01), Speaker's formant (p = 0.01), Alpha ratio (p = 0.04) and High/Low (p = 0.02) between conditions pedro.andrade@hamu.cz for the spoken task.
+Results: LTAS analysis reviewed statistically significant changes for Total SPL (p < 0.01), Speaker's formant (p = 0.01), Alpha ratio (p = 0.04) and High/Low (p = 0.02) between conditions for the spoken task.
 No significance was found for the singing task, auditory-perceptual or CQ analyses.
-Due to the placement of the EGG electrodes the still images were not deemed reliable for assessing of the VLP.
+Due to the placement of the EGG electrodes the still images were not deemed reliable for assessing the VLP.
 Formant analysis using FFT showed an overall drop in all formant frequencies apart from the fifth formant for the KT condition.